 Should we dip into another downturn, fuelled by cross-continental divisions and distaste for high earners, City, Paris Saint-Germain, possibly Man Utd, Real Madrid and maybe the next plaything could be the only buyers keeping the market afloat.

-That wouldn’t be good for a game reliant on keeping fans happy, with planty mad enough already.
+That wouldn’t be good for a game reliant on keeping fans happy, with plenty mad enough already.

-*Real Madrid also spent like drunken sailors during this period, but then they do get state aid from the Spanish government.
+*Real Madrid also spent like drunken sailors during this period, but they do get state aid.